smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 where REPLY-NUMBER is interpreted as described in JMPIFREPLYFIELD instruction, DATA-TYPE is 1-byte taking one of the valid values for FIELD-SEQUENCE field as described in JMPIFREPLYFIELD instruction, and DATA has size determined by DATA-TYPE field.

 APPENDTOREPLY instruction appends DATA with DATA-TYPE to the end of reply specified by REPLY-NUMBER.

+NB: APPENDTOREPLY instruction is partially implemented by Zepto VM-One (for REPLY-NUMBER=-1).

 Implementation notes
 ''''''''''''''''''''